TehMaxwell/3D-Printer-Driver-Electronics/README.md

 # 3D Printer Driver Electronics

-This is a custom 3D Printer Driver Electronics board for use with an Arduino Due or Mega in conjuction with the Marlin Firmware.
+This is a custom 3D Printer Driver Electronics board for use with an Arduino Due in conjuction with the Marlin Firmware.
 This circuit board is currently under development.

 ## Development Specification